-As with any living thing it must reproduce to survive.
-Grass is no different and has two main methods of reproduction.
-Some types of grasses reproduce via a method known as side tillering.
-The mother plant produces a stem that creeps either above the ground (known as stolons) or below the ground (known as rhizomes).
-New grass plants are produced and they are nurtured by the stolon or rhizome, until they are mature enough to survive on their own.
+As with any living thing, grass must reproduce to survive, and has two main methods of reproduction.
+Some types of grasses reproduce via a method known as side tillering, where the mother plant produces a stem that creeps either above the ground (known as stolons) or underground (known as rhizomes).
+New grass plants are produced and they are nurtured by the stolon or rhizome until they are mature enough to survive on their own.

-Grasses also produce flowers known as florets.
-These flowers produce pollen grains which are carried on the wind and pollinate other grasses which then produce seeds.
+Grasses also produce flowers known as ‘florets’.
+Grass with flowers produces pollen grains which are carried away by the wind and pollinate other grasses, then produce more seeds.
 Some of these seeds will grow into new plants.

-Grass produces seed naturally with most grasses producing in the late spring/summer.
-Grass will produce a lot more seed on newly laid turf.
-What you must also bear in mind is when turf is cut the grasses experience a great deal of stress.
-Basically the majority of the roots that provide food and water have been severed.
-Because of this the grass goes into self preservation mode and starts to produce a lot of seed.
-Once the turf has re-established a healthy root system the seed production will reduce.
-Especially if the turf is well maintained and is receiving sufficient nutrients and water.
+Grass produces seed naturally in the late spring/summer, and newly laid will result in a lot more seed being produced.
+When turf is cut, the grasses experience a great deal of stress, as the majority of the roots that provide food and water have been severed all of a sudden.
+Because of this, the grass goes into self-preservation mode and starts to produce a lot of seed until the turf has re-established a healthy root system Especially if the turf is well maintained and is receiving sufficient nutrients and water.

 Therefore, the key to getting rid of seed heads is to use a sharp motor blade to cut it, then fertilise it properly so it doesn’t have to keep producing seed heads, and then maintain the turf well until you’re back to luscious greenery once more.

 Why Does My Lawn Have Tough Stalks?